 So you have been drooling at pictures of the magnificent Kaieteur Falls in Guyana, and you start wondering if you could actually make Guyana the destination of your next trip?
-It’s true that it’s not everyday you get to see one of the most powerful waterfalls on the planet, nested in such total wilderness.
-Kaieteur Falls have been at the very top of my bucket list for many years, and after finally seeing it with my own eyes, I can tell you it was totally justified!
-This place is simply astonishing, and unforgettable.
+It’s true that it’s not every day you get to see one of the most powerful waterfalls on the planet, nested in such total wilderness.
+Kaieteur Falls has been at the very top of my bucket list for many years, and after finally seeing it with my own eyes, I can tell you it was totally justified!
+This place is simply astonishing and unforgettable.

 3+1 Ways To Get To Kaieteur Falls

 The Day Tours

 If you do a quick search about how to get to visit Kaieteur Falls, you will quickly see that you basically have two options: a day trip by plane, or a 5-day overland trek.